leberns/sp-hello-events/README.md

 This project demonstrates a couple of development techniques within the modern SharePoint.

 It is relatively common that solutions to manage Events or News within an organization are implemented on top of SharePoint.
-This project implements an Events management solution.
+This project implements an Events management solution, but many concepts could be well used to implement a News solution.

 ## User Stories